Cosmological constraints on Brans-Dicke theory: Abstract

 \section{Abstract}

-We report strong cosmological constraints on the Brans-Dicke (BD) theory of gravity using Cosmic Microwave Background data.
+We report strong cosmological constraints on the Brans-Dicke (BD) theory of gravity using Cosmic Microwave Background data from Planck.
 We consider two types of models.
-First, the initial condition of the scalar field is fixed to give the same effective gravitational strength $G_{eff}$ today as the one measured on the Earth, $G_N$.
-In this case the BD parameter $\omega$ is constrained to $\omega> 177$ at the $95\%$ confidence level, improving by a factor of two over previous constraints.
-In the second type the initial condition for the scalar is a free parameter leading to a somewhat stronger constrain of $\omega > 288$ while $G_{eff}$ is constrained to $0.97<G_{eff}/G_N <1.22$ at the $95\%$ confidence level.
-We argue that these constraints have greater validity than for the BD theory and are valid for any Horndeski theory which approximates BD on cosmological scales.
+First, the initial condition of the scalar field is fixed to give the same effective gravitational strength $\Geff$ today as the one measured on the Earth, $G_N$.
+In this case the BD parameter $\omega$ is constrained to $\omega> 692$ at the $99\%$ confidence level, an order of magnitude improvement over previous constraints.
+In the second type the initial condition for the scalar is a free parameter leading to a somewhat stronger constraint of $\omega > 890$ while $\Geff$ is constrained to $0.981 <\Geff/G_N <1.285$ at the same confidence level.
+We argue that these constraints have greater validity than for the BD theory and are valid for any Horndeski theory, the most general second-order scalar-tensor theory, which approximates BD on cosmological scales.
 In this sense, our constraints place strong limits on possible modifications of gravity that might explain cosmic acceleration.

 \paragraph{Introduction}